atrocitytheme/Reap-Server/README.md

 # Reap-The-Flag-Server
 The server of the network game reap the flag
 # Dependencies
-Spring Boot for online service and system logs
-Netty for the logic layer
+SpringBoot for online HTTP service, logs, dependency management and annotation-driven development foundation Netty for the logic layer of udp server